nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - About [Building Message Plugins](https://learn.microsoft.com/en-us/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions?WT.mc_id=m365-38318-cxa&tabs=desktop)
 - About [Graph Connectors](https://learn.microsoft.com/en-us/MicrosoftSearch/connectors-overview)
 - [MSFT 365 Developer Channel on YouTube](https://www.youtube.com/channel/UCc3pNIRzIZ8ynI38GO6H01Q)

+### Playwright

+Max and Stephan ran a great overview of Playwright!

+- Use `await expect()` to define a test that asserts what controls are visible.
+- Automatically waits until the DOM shows a control (like a Title element) without having to set specific timeouts in the test code.
+- Playwright logging in an Azure Pipeline (GH Action) can be downloaded natively for troubleshooting failed tests.

 ### JS Cloud Skill Challenge